OpenZFS deduplication is good now and you shouldn't use it

 Making the live entry list smaller 🔗

 The first place we started was to reduce the memory footprint of the live entry list.
-The dedup table is a regular stored object, access through the ARC, so for that we have many more optimisation options available to us.
+The dedup table is a regular stored object, accessed through the ARC, so for that we have many more optimisation options available to us.
 The live entry list however is exactly that: a simple list, recording every entry touched on this transaction, pinned in memory.
 We can’t get rid of it within the current architecture, so we just had to make it smaller.

-The live entry type ddt_entry_t was not very well laid out.
+was not very well laid out.
 First, it used a few large numeric types to store simple flags; those were replaced with a bitfield.
 Next, some of the entry synchronisation fields (recall the “write five” example above) were simplified.
 Finally, it carried 40 bytes of state that is only needed when a dedup’d data block was first being written, or is in need of a repair write (the OpenZFS “self-healing” stuff).
 Once an entry is created, this state is never used, so it was lifted out to a separate “IO state” object that we create when we need it, and toss when we’re done.
 This was all fairly small stuff though.

 The big fish is in the stored part of the entry.
 The key is 40 bytes, 32 of which are the checksum.
 It’s effectively a block pointer fragment, so can’t really be modified further without implications for the block pointer structure proper, which is well outside the scope of this work.
 More importantly though, we actually wanted to keep the key the same for compatibility with existing dedup tables.
 Not strictly necessary, but there’s no gains to be made that are significant enough to warrant the complexity of converting back to an old format when needed.